criteo/mlflow-elasticsearchstore/README.md

 # mlflow-elasticsearchstore

-Mlflow plugin to use Elaticsearch backend in the Tracking Store of Mlflow.
+Mlflow plugin to use ElasticSearch as backend for MLflow tracking service.
 To use this plugin you need a running instance of Elasticsearch 6.X.

 ## Development